 The State Bureau of Investigation is the government agency in charge of collecting and keeping all criminal records.
 However, North Carolina is a closed record state, and therefore individuals cannot obtain a copy of someone else’s criminal record without their consent.
 Employers and licensing authorities with the “statutory authority to access that information or pursuant to a judicial order or subpoena,” are the only ones who can request background check requests.

-However court records are public record and individuals and companies can request a criminal background check report by visiting the county courthouse, filling out a form and paying a small fee of $25.
+However court records are public record and individuals and companies can request a criminal background report by visiting the county courthouse, filling out a form and paying a small fee of $25.
 There is no state-wide search; therefore, the records will be local to that court’s jurisdiction.
 The state also allows the use of unofficial background checks but does not verify the accuracy of the information.

 Individuals can get copies of their own state-wide criminal background check with a copy of their fingerprints.